AOx0/masm/README.md

 ld -o main <output>
 ```

-As with any linkable file, you may need to specify the linker library paths and nexxesary arguments to link external symbols.
+As with any linkable file, you may need to specify the linker library paths and necessary arguments to link external symbols.

 ## Example